Alcoholism: Drinking to Despair

 Alcohol in the Middle Ages

 Throughout the Middle Ages, wine, beer, and mead (an alcoholic drink derived from honey) were popular.
-By the 16th century, alcohol was in wide use around the world.
+By the 16th century, it was in wide use around the world.
 Called spirits at the time, alcohol use was mainly medicinal.
 In the 18th century, Britain passed laws encouraging the manufacture of grain spirits.
 British gin consumption skyrocketed and alcoholism became widespread.3

 The History of Alcohol in the United States